-Tomosynthesis is a method of producing three-dimensional cross-sectional images in the body by accumulating projection views from a number of view angles and reconstructing the data into tomographic slices.
-The Imatrex Tomofluoroscopy™ system with Multiple Source X-ray Technology, is able to reconstruct 3-D images of moving organs in real-time, up to 6 or more 3-D frames per second.
-When the X-ray sources' positions are set to surround the therapy beam source, the resulting transverse tomographic images are said to represent the "Beam's Eye View" (BEV), and therefore provide an image that displays the cross section of a tumor mass from the view point of the therapy beam.
-Our simulations have shown that by using a tomographic angle of 30 degrees, such slices approach Computed Tomography image quality and are more than adequate for the purpose of tumor tracking.
+Tomosynthesis is a method of producing three-dimensional cross-sectional images in the body by accumulating projection views from several view angles and reconstructing the data into tomographic slices.
+The Imatrex Tomofluoroscopy™ system with Multiple Source X-ray Technology can reconstruct 3-D images of moving organs in real-time, up to 6 or more 3-D frames per second.
+When the X-ray sources' positions are set to surround the therapy beam source, the resulting transverse tomographic images are said to represent the "Beam's Eye View" (BEV).
+They therefore provide an image that displays the cross-section of a tumor mass from the viewpoint of the therapy beam.
+Our simulations have shown that by using a tomographic angle of 30 degrees, such slices approach Computed Tomography image quality and are more than adequate for tumor tracking.

-In order to provide BEVT images in realtime, Imatrex has designed a unique multi-source X-ray tube that uses a small scanning electron beam to move the focal spot to each of 19 focal positions.
+To provide BEVT images in realtime, Imatrex has designed a unique multi-source X-ray tube that uses a small scanning electron beam to move the focal spot to each of 19 focal positions.
 This tube will be placed just under the Dynamic Multi-Leaf-Collimator (DMLC) of modern linear-accelerator-based radiotherapy gantries.
-The projection images will be recorded on the existing Portal Area Detector system which is designed for interlaced kV-MV imaging.
+The projection images are recorded on the existing Portal Area Detector system, which is designed for interlaced kV-MV imaging.
 The exact tumor contour positions will be determined from the realtime BEVT images and the coordinates provided to the DMLC controller for realtime adjustments of the radiotherapy beam profile.
 Updates will be provided with a frequency of one per second or faster.

 Who Would Benefit Using BEVT